 Structured in a simple and accessible manner, these lectures will help you get on your way to using GraphQL to circulate data between back-end and front-end applications.

 In the first section we will learn about reading data.
 The second section will be focused on changing data, and the slightly more advanced third section is about protecting data, using techniques both implemented in the GraphQL library or suggested by myself.

 GraphQL has a number of features that make it an advantageous change for REST adopters, like the ability to only get what you ask for, or having instant API documentation available after every change.
 After completing this course, you'll be in a position to implement GraphQL in a new or existing Rails application with basic features all the way up to authorisation and access control.
 This should definitely get you started on your way!

 - Back-end developers in Ruby on Rails who are looking for a better way to talk to front-ends.

 I started web development since the early days of the web, and since then have worked for several companies, large and small.
-After co-owning a dev firm, I now work as a Software Architect for a large Swedish company.
+After co-owning a dev firm, I worked as a Software Architect for a large Swedish company.